DayeonJung/DYWave/README.md

 ```
 waveView.shouldStop = true
 ```
 * You can reset the WaveView.
-If you set the backgroundColor paremeter, The background color of WaveView will be changed.
+If you set the backgroundColor parameter, the background color of WaveView will be changed.
 ```
 waveView.resetComponents(backgroundColor: nil)
 ```